rturnq/solid-router/README.md

 ```

 ## Integrations
-Integration between the router and external systems such as the browser can be a simple signal with the following type:
+Integration between the router and external systems such as the browser.
+This can be a simple signal with the following type:

 ```typescript
 interface RouteUpdate {